The year 2021 is a year I will never forget. To get home to Chiang Mai.

-I booked an appointment for a PCR test in Sweden well in advance because I knew the vaccination centres that handle the tests here are very busy.
+I booked an appointment for a PCR test in Sweden well in advance because I knew the vaccination centres that handle the tests here are bustling.
 So it is important to have foresight here as well.
-Travelling on the 19th I made the reservation on the 17th to be able to get the answer on the 18th.
+Travelling on the 19th, I made the reservation on the 17th to answer on the 18th.

-This is a post about my experience as a Swede in Sweden who wants to travel home to my family in Thailand.
+This post is about my experience as a Swede in Sweden who wants to travel home to my family in Thailand.
 Check carefully with the Thai embassy in your country for what applies to you.

-When I left Thailand to travel to Sweden in July, the numbers were increasing in Thailand.
-At that time 9000 cases were reported per day.
+When I left Thailand to travel to Sweden in July, the numbers increased in Thailand.
+At that time, 9000 cases were reported per day.
 Now there are over 20 000 per day.
-However, Phuket Island is at the time of writing closed for Thai people to travel in.
+However, Phuket Island is, at the time of writing, closed for Thai people to travel in.
 And the spread of Covid is very different depending on where you are in Thailand.
 You can follow the PR Thai Government’s updates on Facebook.

 Let’s hope that tourism can return to Thailand soon.
 So many people in the country depend on it.